merlinz01/redpepper/docs/states.md

 An agent can only access states for the groups to which it belongs.

 States for a group are defined in a YAML file with the group's name in the `data` directory.
+Any state defined for any group is overridden by a state with the same name in subsequently defined groups.

-These are mappings with various parameters, most importantly a `type` parameter which specifies the type of state and determines the allowed other parameters.
+These are mappings with various parameters, most importantly a `type` parameter which specifies name of the operation to perform and determines the allowed other parameters.

 All states can have a `if` parameter which defines a condition which if false prevents the state from being ensured.

-Any state defined for any group is overridden by a state with the same name in subsequently defined groups.

-State types are defined as Python classes in submodules of `pepper.states`.
-You can put your own custom state modules in the `custom-states` subdirectory of the config directory.
-All agents can access all custom state modules, so don't put any secrets in them.
+Most operations, however, have an already-defined test which prevents unneeded operations if the state already exists.
+The notable exception is the `command.Run` operation which can serve as the basis for ad-hoc states without defining operation modules.

+States can have a `require` parameter which defines a list of the names of other states which must be executed before it.
+Circular dependencies in requirements will fail the entire state execution.